neilg63/string-patterns/README.md

 - Methods ending in *_cs* are case-sensitive
 - Methods ending in *_ci* are case-insensitive
 - Methods containing *_word(s)_* match whole or partial words depending on boundary rules
 - Methods containing *_match_all_* require all patterns within an array to match.
-In a future version.
-The _many_ variants are deprecated
+In a future version, the _many_ variants are deprecated
 - Methods containing *_match_any_* return true if any of the patterns within an array match
 - Methods containing *split* return either a vector or tuple pair.
 - Methods containing *_part(s)* always include leading or trailing separators and may return empty elements in vectors